God and SIRU are Dead (Antithesis)

 The driver should do his job, he does not,

-A smart passenger asks the fool to move,
+A rider near me asks the fool to move,

 The fool says you're lucky not to get shot,

-This bus belongs to me, it is my groove.
+This space belongs to me, it is my groove.

-The fool's from Africa, straight off the boat,
+The fool's from Africa, fresh off the boat,

 The asker, too, but many years ago,